 Katie Shilton (PhD, UCLA) is an associate professor in UMD’s iSchool.
 Her research focuses on ethics and policy for the design of information technologies, systems, and collections.
 Katie has received funding for several projects from the NSF, including a CAREER grant to study privacy and security by design in mobile development.
 For more information, see her website or email her directly.

-Zahra Ashktorab is a recent graduate from UMD’s iSchool (now working at IBM) and was advised by Jessica Vitak.
+Zahra Ashktorab (PhD, University of Maryland) graduated in 2017 and now works for IBM.
+She was advised by Jessica Vitak.
 Her research focuses on cyberbullying detection and mitigation through the study of social media and social networks.
 For more information, see her website or email her directly.

-Andrea Castillo is a MLIS grad student in UMD’s iSchool who worked on the IMLS grant during spring 2017 to help with data collection and Spanish translations during the library patron family interviews.
+Andrea Castillo was a MLIS grad student in UMD’s iSchool who worked on the IMLS grant during spring 2017 to help with data collection and Spanish translations during the library patron family interviews.